Skip to main content

 Dr. Laura Symonds

-Research: cognitive and emotional modification of pain.
+Research: cognitive and emotional modification of pain, neurocognitive aging, schizophrenia.

 Dr. Leigh VanHandel